Sakil786/Unleashing-the-Power-of-Sentence-Transformers-Revolutionising-Semantic-Search-and-SentenceSimilarity/README.md

 When finetuning  the sentence transformer model, it is important to keep the following two considerations in mind :
 * Understand your intended task and prepare the data properly.
 * Learn the various loss functions and how to apply them to the dataset.
+# Various forms of dataset for training Sentence Transformers model

+* Scenario 1:The example includes two sentences with a label indicating how similar they are.
+The label may be a float or an integer.